Day

 Non-Sticks Stick Around

-According to data from the Regional Monitoring Program, common coatings and repellants used in textiles for clothing and furniture are sticking around in San Francisco Bay water, sediment, and wildlife.
+Common coatings and repellants used in textiles for clothing and furniture are sticking around in San Francisco Bay.
 “The reason for the lack of declines is not clear,” says researcher Meg Sedlak of the San Francisco Estuary Institute.
-Some early environmental offenders in this line of fluorinated chemicals (PFASs) have been banned, including one used in the cookware coated with Teflon.
-“In 2006 and 2009, the levels of...
+Some early environmental offenders in this line of fluorinated chemicals (PFASs) have been banned, including one used in Teflon.
+“In 2006 and 2009, the levels of some PFAS we found in Bay cormorant eggs were among the highest observed concentrations in the world,” says Sedlak.

 Read More